 Completed.
 Advancements since 2012-2017 POSP On-going project.
 Recommendation from the 2012-2017 Plan Action Review and update existing park dedication ordinance and development fees including park impact fees and "fees in lieu of" dedications.
-Adopted the Park Impact Fee and Land Dedication Policy and Public Facility Nee updated Madison General Ordinances to reflect recommendations of the Needs Create a sustainable park system in terms of park size, amenities and maintenance.
-Worked with staff team to update Neighborhood Development Plans to be mor for minimum 5-acre size parks to promote a sustainable park system.
-Implement of plat approval and parkland dedication within the Neighborhood Development ed recommendations as part Address park deficiencies through development of community and neighborhood parks.
-Acquired new parkland for Acer Park, Allied Park, Blitzer Family Preserve, Cama Park, Jeffy Trail Park, Kestrel Park, Sugar Maple Park, Thousand Oaks Park, and expanded Hill Creek Park. r Park, Highland Manor Woods Farm Park and Prioritize acquisition of land adjacent to existing parkland to fill gaps in the park system in accordance with goals, objectives, and policies in this plan.
-Acquired additional land to expand Central Park, Cherokee Park, Cherokee Mar Merrill Springs Park, North Star Park, Owl Creek Park, and Penn Park. sh - School Road Unit, Continue to develop Master Plans for parkland which include both passive (non-developed, and active (developed) recreation.
-Developed park master plans with both passive and active space for Allied Park, Park, Sugar Maple Park, Thousand Oaks Park.
-Currently in the process of compl North Star Park Expansion, Camar Park, and James Madison Park.
+Adopted the Park Impact Fee and Land Dedication Policy and Public Facility Needs Assessment (2016) and pdated Madison General Ordinances to reflect recommendations of the Needs Assessment.
+Create a sustainable park system in terms of park size, amenities and maintenance.
+Worked with staff team to update Neighborhood Development Plans to be more cominimum 5-acre size parks to promote a sustainable park system.
+Implemented recomproval and parkland dedication within the Neighborhood Development Plan areas ommendations as part of plat Address park deficiencies through development of community and neighborhood parks.
+Acquired new parkland for Acer Park, Allied Park, Blitzer Family Preserve, Camar P. Jeffy Trail Park, Kestrel Park, Sugar Maple Park, Thousand Oaks Park, and Woods Facreek Park.
+Prioritize acquisition of land adjacent to existing parkland to fill gaps in the park system in accordance with goals, objectives, and policies in this plan.
+Acquired additional land to expand Central Park, Cherokee Park, Cherokee Marsh - Springs Park, North Star Park, Owl Creek Park, and Penn Park.
+School Road Unit, Merrill Continue to develop Master Plans for parkland which include both passive (non-developed, and active (developed) recreation.
+Developed park master plans with both passive and active space for Allied Park, Ow Sugar Maple Park, Thousand Oaks Park.
+Currently in the process of completing mas Park Expansion, Camar Park, and James Madison Park.
 Identify areas in our parks with significant natural resources for preservation and protection and develop land management goals for these areas.
 Adopted the Madison Parks Land Management Plan (2017).
 Improve and preserve the unique habitats and ecosystems within conservation parks.
-Treated invasive species in 205 acres of conservation parks; seeded native seed rand oak woodland; performed controlled burns on 395 acres of conservation lar Management Plan. nix on 30 acres of prairie d; began the draft Habitat Increase connectivity between parks including pedestrian, biking, and water trails.
-Coordinated and improved 26 bike and pedestrian connections and added eight for water access. new canoe/kayak launches Work with other agencies to support planning efforts across the City of Madison and Dane County.
-Joint collaboration with Dane County on implementation of water quality enclos swimming conditions; joint efforts to fund improvements at Central Park; and im City Trail System within Madison Parks. sures at beaches to improve provements to the Capital Construct park facilities to provide access to City residents to standard park amenities.
-Replaced 50 playgrounds, installed five new playgrounds, six new basketball cour shelters with restrooms, upgraded the existing Penn Park shelter, and added a re- ts, II sun shelters, two new eservable concession building.
+Treated invasive species in 205 acres of conservation parks; seeded native seed mix woodland; performed controlled burns on 395 acres of conservation land; began the Plan.
+Increase connectivity between parks including pedestrian, biking, and water trails.
+Coordinated and improved 26 bike and pedestrian connections and added eight new water access. canoe/kayak launches for Work with other agencies to support planning efforts across the City of Madison and Dane County.
+Joint collaboration with Dane County on implementation of water quality enclosure swimming conditions; joint efforts to fund improvements at Central Park; and improTrail System within Madison Parks. s at beaches to improve vements to the Capital City Construct park facilities to provide access to City residents to standard park amenities.
+Replaced 50 playgrounds, installed five new playgrounds, six new basketball courts, shelters with restrooms, upgraded the existing Penn Park shelter, and added a reser I sun shelters, two new vable concession building.
 Build on the existing positive relationships with public and private organizations for donations and volunteers to aid in park system development.
-Establishment of the Madison Parks Foundation, a non-profit organization dedicaresources through contributions and grants to make park improvements and supparks Division also supplemented the efforts of over 1,994 park volunteers.
+Establishment of the Madison Parks Foundation, a non-profit organization dedicated resources through contributions and grants to make park improvements and suppor Parks Division also supplemented the efforts of over 1,994 park volunteers.